-6.4 Pharmacy Claims
+6.5 Pharmacy Claims

 Pharmacy services are provided by MedImpact Healthcare Systems, Inc. Local pharmacies can contract with MedImpact if they wish to provide services to UHA Members.
-Pharmacy billings are done electronically.
+Pharmacy claims adjudicate electronically in real-time.
+If you are having any issues filling a prescription for a UHA member, please reach out to Member Services by phone at 541.229.4842 or by email at UHAMemberServices@umpquahealth.com.